AYUSH-ISHAN/Style_Transfer/README.md

 # My Work:
 Here, I am represting the vode work of Style tranfer paper as well as the different outputs got after changing the hyperparameters (here, the Style loss
 Weight and the Content loss weight).
 The total number of EPOCHS was kept fixed at 1000.
-In one of the case I changed the total nber of epochs to 100 (as shown in the table below).
+In one of the case, I changed the total nber of epochs to 100 (as shown in the table below).

 # Files and Folders Introduction:
 1. <B>Style_transfer.py</B> is the main file having python code of style transfers from scratch based on the Style Transfer paper.